data-preservation-programs/ValidationBot/README.md

 # Validation Bot

-This repo contains the validation bot that is used to collect metrics against storage providers in order to determine a base meassurement for quality of that miner.
+This repo contains the validation bot that is used to collect metrics to determine a base meassurement for quality of miners on the Filecoin network.

 # Current Project Status